Tips For Watching a Rocket Launch In-Person

 Tip #4: How to Maximize Your In-Person Rocket Launch Experience

-So, the day of viewing has arrived, you’ve successfully traveled to your prime viewing location with plenty of time to spare and you’ve brought all of your essential items to keep you in rocket viewing shape.
+So, the day of viewing has arrived, you’ve successfully traveled to your prime viewing location with plenty of time to spare.
 Now what?

 Maximize your in-person viewing experience by doing the following:

-• View the Space Launch Schedule launch details page to watch the live video feed of the launch on your mobile device for updates on the launch status.
+- View the Space Launch Schedule launch details page to watch the live video feed for updates on the launch status.

-• Be sure to actually watch the launch (especially if it is your first in-person launch).
-Many of us get distracted trying to get that “perfect photo or video” that we miss all of the perks of viewing the launch in real-time.
+- Be sure to actually watch the launch (especially if it is your first in-person launch).
+Don’t get so distracted trying to get a photo that you miss the moment.

-• Bust out the binoculars and put the phone away.
-There are a plethora of high-resolution images and videos of the launch available online post-launch, so be sure to enjoy the in-person experience through your own eyes.
+- Bust out the binoculars and put the phone away.
+There are plenty of professional photos online later; enjoy the experience with your own eyes.

-• Feel the viewing experience by waiting for the rumble of the rocket engines and watch and hear the sonic boom of the booster landing if it is scheduled to return to Cape Canaveral or Vandenberg AFB.
+- Feel the viewing experience by waiting for the rumble of the rocket engines and listening for the sonic boom if a booster landing is scheduled.

 Final Thoughts